Belgium in the UN

-Belgium fully engages with the Universal Periodic Review mechanism and strives to ensure effective follow-up to universal periodic review recommendations as accepted during its review.
+Belgium fully engages with the Universal Periodic Review (UPR) mechanism and strives to ensure effective follow-up of universal periodic review recommendations as accepted during its review.
 We also actively participate in discussions on the review of other countries.

 Belgium has been a staunch supporter of the Office of the High Commissioner for Human Rights (OHCHR) since its creation.
 The independence and the impartiality of this Office must be safeguarded, as these are essential conditions to enable the Office to promote and protect human rights.
 Most of our contributions during the past decade were non-earmarked.